 Water Conservation in Canada

-Municipalities and water management began to carry out water conservation techniques.
-For example, in 1993, Ontario became the first province to initiate plumbing codes that require all toilets, faucets, and showerheads in new buildings to be conserving water.
-It is assessed that 42% of households use low-flow showerheads while 15% allegedly use water-conserving toilets.
+For example, in 1993, Ontario became the first province to adopt plumbing codes requiring all toilets, faucets, and showerheads in new buildings to conserve water.

-Regarding the daily protection of the freshwater supply, residences and commercial users must protect and conserve however much of this valuable resource as could be expected.
-Keep in mind: minor changes can have a lasting effect.
-Next time you top off your glass from the tap or stack your dishwasher after a family meal, think about the worth of each drop and do your part to lower your water traces.
+Next time you top off your glass from the tap or stack your dishwasher after a family meal, think about the worth of each drop and do your part to lower your water usage.

 Simple ways to save large amounts of water consumption in your household.